 The official Special Olympics logo, created in 1985 and revised in 2012, is the trademark of Special Olympics programs around the world.
 Used consistently, the logo plays an important part in projecting the image of Special Olympics as a strong, united organization composed of programs at the community, county, area, state and national levels worldwide.

-It is very important that SOMI and its areas use the logo properly and follow the rules established by Special Olympics, Inc. (SOI).
+SOMI and its areas must use the logo provided properly and follow the rules established by Special Olympics, Inc. (SOI).

 Proper Logo Format